abravalheri/ini2toml/docs/setuptools_pep621.rst

 mapping those fields.
 As a result the (experimental) automatic translation proposed by ``ini2toml`` takes the following assumptions:

-- Any field without an obvious equivalent in :pep:`621`, are stored in the ``[tool.setuptools]`` TOML table, regardless if it comes from the ``[metadata]`` or ``[options]`` sections in ``setup.cfg``.
+- Any field without an obvious equivalent in :pep:`621` is stored in the ``[tool.setuptools]`` TOML table, regardless if it comes from the ``[metadata]`` or ``[options]`` sections in ``setup.cfg``.

 - ``[options.*]`` sections in ``setup.cfg`` are translated to sub-tables of ``[tool.setuptools]`` in ``pyproject.toml``.
 For example::